pdmxdd/personal-site/content/resume/index.md

 #### Education Program Developer

+Work as a general member of the Education team to create high quality curriculum to meet the needs of LaunchCode general learners.

 ##### Major Projects

 [Liftoff](https://education.launchcode.org/liftoff/): Designed, built and taught an 8 week part-time program preparing students for technical interviews and strategies for continuing their technical education to better prepare for tech jobs.
 Program was built for graduates of the general LaunchCode Education programs as a way to bridge the gap between course end and starting a job in tech.
 The program has been incorporated into the standard process for general LaunchCode Education programs.

 #### Candidate Engagement Manager

+Evaluate and coach potential LaunchCode apprenticeship candidates and manage ongoing general education programs.
+I was the *first* person hired into this role and established the mold for the position.

 - Conducted over 1000 LaunchCode candidate interviews to determine candidate readiness for an apprenticeship at LaunchCode partner companies.
 - Redesigned candidate evaluation including interview script and new tech screen questions.